yubo56/2021-workshop/README.md

 - Please go through the notebook [CrashCourseInPython.ipynb](intro/CrashCourseInPython.ipynb) in the 'intro' folder.
-It will help you revise the basic functionalities and concepts within Python.
+It will help you review the basic functionalities and concepts within Python.
 - The CrashCourseInPython.ipynb file is a Jupyter notebook: an open-source web application that allows one to create and share documents that contain live